pizzamoeger/student-app/README.md

 The date and arrows work like in the `Timetable`-View.
 If you added one or more assignments **associated to a class** (= they have a color), the due date will have a little dot with the corresponding color.
 You can click on any day, which will open the `Day`-View for the clicked day.

+## Managing your semesters

+You can get to the `Semester`-View by opening the popup-menu and clicking on the `MANAGE SEMESTER`-TextView.

+It will display:
+* The current Semester
+  * You can switch semesters by clicking on the text next to `Current Semester`
+  * you can edit the name of the current semester
+  * you can also edit the start and end date of the current semester
+  * if you want your changes to be saved, you can click on save, which will exit the `Semester`-View.
+  * you can also delete a semester.
+* a `+ ADD NEW SEMESTER`-Button, which adds a new semester and sets it as the current semester.

+**All your data is associated to a semester**.
+If you enter the app for the first time, a semester is automatically created, starting at the current date and ending in current date plus 6 months.
+If you delete a semester, all associated data will no longer be accessible.
+For now, a class can only be part of one semester.
+If you create an event that is repeated weekly, an event will be created for each week in the current semester.
+(This is what I meant by "infinite").
+The classes, events and assignments you can see in the app are only the classes, events and assignments for the currently selected semester.